AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/authoring.md

 ##### Add {#add}

-If you select a container component either in the content tree or in the editor, the add option appears on the component rail.
+If you select a container component either in the content tree or in the editor, the add option appears on the properties rail.

 ![Add icon](assets/ue-add-component-icon.png)